IntergatedCircuits/USBDevice/README.md

 - USB control pipe setup request received -> `USBD_SetupCallback()`
 - USB endpoint data transfer completed -> `USBD_EpInCallback()` or `USBD_EpOutCallback()`

-The goal of the USBD handles is to be a shared management structure for both this stack and the peripheral driver.
+The USBD handles are used as a shared management structure for both this stack and the peripheral driver.
 Any additional fields that the peripheral driver requires can be defined in the driver-specific *usbd_pd_def.h* header, while the *usbd_types.h* shall be included by the driver.